Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------
+**19 June.
+2024**: Physically attending Artifical Intelligence Workshop and giving a talk about "Runtime Analysis in AI Theory Studies How Algorithm Iterations are Influenced by Design and Problem Structure" at Tsinghua University, in Beijing, China

 **31 May.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in PPSN 2024

 **18 Apr.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in IJCAI 2024